 Some of the municipalities in the Netherlands introduce their own additional regulations regarding specific issues related to law enforcement, prosecution and use of the soft drugs.
 In the spirit of pragmatism, minor offences as a small violation of the admitted quantities, are usually not prosecuted, since the prosecution and imprisonment is seen by the authorities as expensive and linked to several other negative social effects which outweigh the positive.

-The Dutch did not solve the question of the controlled supply of the soft drugs.
-While the large scale growth and trade of marijuana is forbidden and prosecuted, the question remains how the coffee shops all over the country could be supplied with their accepted by the law small quantities.
-A state controlled farming in the greenhouses is being planned, but it is admitted that a large share of the cannabis sold in the coffee shops comes from the illegal sources in the Netherlands and abroad.
+The Dutch did not solve the question of the controlled supply of soft drugs.
+While the large-scale growth and trade of marijuana is forbidden and prosecuted, the question remains how the coffee shops all over the country can obtain their supplies within this law.

 The Dutch do not see their tolerant policy towards limited soft drug use as some miraculous solution.
 They try to prevent the drug abuse through the educational measures, closely monitoring the scene of the drug abuse, fighting with the consequences of the abuse by the health measures such as the free testing of the ecstasy pills, the free syringe exchange program and the free methadone (surrogate of heroine) supply program for the heroine users.
 Today in 60 Dutch cities, hundreds of these programs operate om daily basis, deeply influencing life in the country.
 At the same time, Dutch authorities try to eliminate deadly illegal drugs by combating drug trafficking.
 Then again, through their tolerant policies towards soft drugs, they hope to be able to better control the social phenomena of drug abuse.
 For example, the statistical data certifies that among young people of medium age 28 in the Netherlands, only 16% ever smoked marijuana.
 Soft drugs when widely accessible seem to lose much of their appeal.

 For © www.amsterdam.info by Peter Skelton.
-You are welcome to use the information from this page as soon as the source (http://www.amsterdam.info/drugs/) is referred.
+You are welcome to use the information from this page as soon as the source (http://www.amsterdam.info/drugs/) is cited.

 The website www.amsterdam.info strives to provide the best possible and reliable tourist information about the amazing city of Amsterdam.
 We do not view any drugs as a tourist attraction, nor recommend trying them.
 The issue of the drug abuse is of such complexity, that the information provided in this short article may not be in our view complete.
 We warn our readers against the mortal dangers of drug abuse for the human health.